my443/racer-game/readme.md

 It was compiled using [Tiny C Compiler](https://bellard.org/tcc/) on a Windows machine.
 For those of you who want to run this on Windows, you can go to the bin folder and run the exe.

+## To Run This Game

+* Compile first.c with a C compiler
+* Run the executable.

 ## Why Is This Useful?

 Aside from allowing me to achieve a childhood dream, this project is helpful in a number of ways.